Remco Evenepoel: Early life and football

 Remco Evenepoel was born on 25 January 2000 in Aalst, Belgium to Agna and Patrick Evenepoel.
 His father was briefly a professional cyclist, best known for winning the 1993 Grand Prix de Wallonie, before working as a plasterer, while his mother was a hairdresser.
 Evenepoel started his sporting career as a football player, joining R.S.C.
 Anderlecht's youth academy at the age of five.
 At eleven, he switched to PSV Eindhoven before returning to Anderlecht three years later.
+Among his teammates in the PSV youth teams were Jay Idzes, Rico Zeegers and Sekou Sidibe.

 Evenepoel played primarily as a defensive midfielder and left back.
 At one point, he was considered one of Belgium's most promising talents, making nine appearances for Belgium's U15 and U16 teams.
 Although Evenepoel himself admitted in 2020 he "didn't have the best technique", he was well regarded for his stamina and leadership, captaining both Anderlecht and Belgium's youth teams.

 During this time, Evenepoel also showed promise as a runner.
 At age 16, without any dedicated training, he entered the Brussels Half-Marathon, running the day after a football match, and finished 13th in 1:16:15.
 After suffering a pelvic fracture during a match, his football career took a downturn and he was released by Anderlecht in 2016.
 Evenepoel joined KV Mechelen, who were prepared to offer him a professional contract after another six months, but Evenepoel instead chose to quit and pursue cycling full-time.

 Cycling career

 Junior career

 Evenepoel won both the junior time trial and road race at the 2018 UCI Road World Championships.

 In 2017, Evenepoel began cycling full-time.
 Initially, he was coached by Fred Vandervennet, former three-time Belgian marathon champion and friend of his father.
-In his first races, Evenepoel struggled with bike handling and riding in groups, with youth teammate Danny van der Tuuk recalling Evenepoel "couldn’t finish races" because of how often he crashed.
+In his first races, Evenepoel struggled with bike handling and riding in groups, with youth teammate Danny van der Tuuk recalling Evenepoel "couldn't finish races" because of how often he crashed.
 His first win came in his tenth race as a junior.

 He won both the time trial and road race at the 2018 European Junior Road Cycling Championships.
 The gap between him and the second place rider in the road race was 9 minutes and 44 seconds over a distance of 118.8 km.

 Later in the year, Evenepoel also won both the road race and the time trial at the UCI Junior Road World Championships.